-South Sudan is landlocked in Eastern Central Africa and home to more than 12.5 million people and has been classified for the second year running as the most fragile state in the world, according to the Fragile States Index.
+South Sudan is a landlocked country in Eastern Central Africa, home to more than 12.5 million people and in 2018 has been classified as the most fragile state in the world, according to the Fragile States Index.
 Some of the many reasons for this fragility include armed conflict, inter-communal violence, economic decline, disease, and climate shocks, resulting in some of the world’s poorest health and development indicators.
-Since December 2013, after only two years of independence, South Sudan has been locked in conflict.
-The severity of the crisis has led to thousands of lives being lost directly through fighting and indirectly through disease (among other causes).
-Since the outbreak of the crisis, 2.4 million people have become displaced, including 786, 100 who have fled to neighboring countries, leaving 1.61 million others internally displaced.
-This has resulted in a nation that is now suffering from severe hunger and malnutrition, with one in three children characterised as acutely malnourished.

 South Sudan - Public Health Crisis

-South Sudan is facing a public health crisis.
-It suffers a heavy burden of malaria which is made worse by conflict and displacement, Displaced people are particularly vulnerable to communicable disease, as exemplified by the increase in malaria outbreaks in recent years, in particular in the country’s camps for internally displaced persons (IDP), the Protection of Citizen Camps (PoCs).
-This disease has crippled more communities across the country than any other.
+South Sudan is experiencing a public health crisis.
+It suffers from a heavy burden of malaria, which is made worse by violence and displacement.
+Displaced people are particularly vulnerable to communicable diseases, as exemplified by the increase in malaria outbreaks in recent years, in particular in the country’s camps for internally displaced persons (IDP), the Protection of Citizen Camps (PoCs) as well as refugee camps.
+Malaria has crippled more communities across the country than any other.
 With an estimated number of 1.8 million cases and more than 6,000 deaths in 2017 it remains the top public health priority in South Sudan.
 Other tropical diseases taking their toll on the health of South Sudan’s population include diarrhoeal diseases, Onchocerciasis (River Blindness), Lymphatic Filariasis, Visceral Leishmaniasis, Schistosomiasis, Soil-Transmitted Helminths, Trachoma and others.

 The MENTOR Initiative aligns its approach with the WHO Integrated Vector Management (IVM) strategy and effective malaria case management.

-The IVM package combines vector breeding site reduction and control (with WASH activities focused on surface water treatment, hard and soft waste management, and behaviour change). and direct protection from infection, including the implementation of:
+The IVM package combines vector breeding site reduction and control (with WASH activities focused on surface water treatment, hard and soft waste management, and behaviour change) as well as direct protection from infection, through the implementation of:

-- Indoor Residual Spaying (IRS): interior walls of human and animal shelters are sprayed with insecticide to ensure 6-9 months’ control of malarial mosquitoes and other household insects.
+- Indoor Residual Spraying (IRS): Interior walls of human and animal shelters are sprayed with insecticide to ensure 6-9 months of control of malarial mosquitoes and other household insects.

-- Larviciding (Larval Source Management): regular treatment of open surface water in the camps that otherwise provides a breeding site for malaria (Anopheles) mosquitoes and containerized water (drums, used tyres etc.), the preferred breeding site for mosquitoes (Aedes) that are capable of transmitting dengue and yellow fever.
+- Larviciding (Larval Source Management): Regular treatment of open surface water in the camps that otherwise provides a breeding site for malaria (Anopheles) mosquitoes and containerized water (drums, used tyres etc.), the preferred breeding site for mosquitoes (Aedes) that are capable of transmitting Dengue, Chikungunya and Yellow Fever.

-The MENTOR Initiative began partnering with the Government of South Sudan and its country partnership of the United Nations (UN), Non-Governmental Organizations (NGOs) as well as Faith-Based Organizations (FBOs) in 2012, in order to find effective, timely and scalable solutions to vector borne disease control.
-In particular, efforts have been made to reduce the heavy burden of malarial disease amongst the most vulnerable displaced and isolated communities affected by conflict and flooding, while also working to mitigate the risk and impact of malaria epidemics.
-To date, MENTOR has focused support on communities in Warrap, Abeyi, Upper Nile, Lakes and Unity states.
+The MENTOR Initiative began partnering with the Government of South Sudan and its country partnership of the United Nations (UN), Non-Governmental Organizations (NGOs) as well as Faith-Based Organizations (FBOs) in 2012, in order to find effective, timely and scalable solutions to vector-borne disease control.
+Efforts have been made to reduce the heavy burden of malarial and other vector-borne diseases amongst the most vulnerable displaced and isolated communities affected by conflict, displacement, malnutrition and flooding, while also working to mitigate the risk and impact of disease epidemics.
+To date, MENTOR has focused support on communities in Warrap, Abeyi, Northern Bahr el Ghazal, Upper Nile, Lakes and Unity states.

 Bentiu PoC, Rubkona- Former Unity State